 Since the two populist parties included here typically do not attack the economic elites in their rhetoric, one might suspect that the respondents perhaps did not consider economic inequality in a narrow sense when answering this question, but rather inequality and elitism more generally.

+As shown in Figure 0.20 in the Appendix, we observe more very negative attitudes towards tolls in the pilot survey (~38% strongly disagree with “It is acceptable to pay tolls”) compared to the main survey (~15% have very negative views towards current toll system).